 3B.
 The Nutri-Net Pipeline: Identifying NUE-predictive network modules.
 We will develop the NutriNet pipeline to identify network modules predictive of NUE traits.
 Gene-to-NUE phenotype, gene-to-gene, and protein-to-protein interactions will be sequentially added into the analysis pipeline.
 The resulting NutriNet network modules will be tested for their ability to predict NUE outcomes on “left-out data using a “training-based” approach.
 NutriNet modules validated in silico, will be advanced to Aim 4 for lab and field tests.

 Aim 4.
 Nutri-Net Module Validation in Laboratory and Field Conditions.
-(Coruzzi/Moose) The NutriNet modules developed from the training sets in each species will be tested for prediction of improved NUE using species-appropriate methods.
+(Coruzzi/Moose) The NutriNet modules developed from the analysis of aim 3 will be tested for prediction of improved NUE using species-appropriate methods.
 Laboratory: Gene components of NutriNet modules will be functionally tested for their role in NUE using mutant and transgenic Arabidopsis.
 Field: Initial field validation will be performed on diverse maize populations representing both historical and current elite hybrids, and wheat breeding germplasm (EU).
 Genotypes predicted to possess the optimal configurations of gene expression levels in the NutriNet network modules, will be evaluated in field trials with different regimes of nutrient availability.
 Combined: A comparative analysis of lab-to-field results will identify the “translation” of knowledge from Arabidopsis to crops.

 Broader Impacts: Improving nutrient use efficiency in cereals is an important goal of plant biology, due its multiple positive impacts on sustainable agricultural production in the context of increasing global demand, climate change, and dwindling sources of inexpensive nutrient fertilizers.
 Evaluation of historical maize and wheat germplasm both suggest that strong selection for maximal grain yields achieved with excess levels of nutrient supply (e.g. N, P, K and S) may constrain the allelic and regulatory diversity available for future increases in NUE under low-input conditions.
 The NutriNet approach, aims to enable a more robust and efficient approach to identifying and selecting genotypes with enhanced NUE, by applying at a population scale the network knowledge gained from deep analysis of core genotypes.
 Iterative refinement of NutriNet will enhance both biological discovery and the translation of findings from model plant species to cereal crops.
 The NutriNet approach may be extended to other species and traits of agricultural importance.
 The project also offers a broad education and training platform for students and scientists that integrates computer science, systems biology, plant genomics, and applied genetics.
 In addition to leveraging the cross-disciplinary expertise with NUE for multiple species and nutrients, the planned collaboration with EU scientists improves trans-Atlantic cooperation in the research and training efforts that amplifies its potential global impact.